 Do you like fish roe?
 Are you interested in more fish roe recipes to try out at home?

-Then also take a look at my Japanese mentaiko spaghetti recipe as well!
+Then you should also take a look at my Japanese mentaiko spaghetti recipe as well!

 - 7 oz fish roe (200 g), fresh or canned